happyfax/100/README.md

-how many votes is your vote worth x100 -[x]1000 just for equitable awareness
+how many votes is your vote worth x100 -[x]1000 just for equitable awarenesses

-meanwhile, The Political Machine 2023, Danny Fisher Kills the Government
+meanwhile, The Political Machine 2023, Danny Fisher Kills the Government (even better than nationally touring exhibitions)

 sexiest by policy representatives, congressmembers and senators